 Getting to Can Bora Lodges

 The easiest way to get to Can Bora from the UK is by flying into Girona airport which is 20 mins away.
 We didn’t do this as we were heading into France afterwards so we flew into Toulouse.
 Barcelona is only an hour and a half away too if you were looking for an alternative option.
+You could also combine it with a visit to Barcelona and see Gaudi’s Barcelona for kids.

 I would highly recommend a car when staying at Can Bora.
 Whilst there are plenty of places to go for walks or a cycle from the site, there is nothing within walking distance or any public transport nearby but we loved getting out exploring every day.
 Car hire for two weeks cost us £370 through Alamo.
 We had a top spec Ford Galaxy and couldn’t fault them.